Browse our Catalog to see and learn about the beauty, quality and craftsmanship of a Carlisle floor.

 - You have the right combination of quality and craftsmanship

-- Understand what those environmental conditions mean to your floors
+- You understand what those environmental conditions mean to your floors

-- Understand the proper acclimation process for your floor
+- You understand the proper acclimation process for your floor

-- Set the proper expectations for your floors
+- You set the proper expectations for your floors

-Not all wood is created equal.
-That is a simple fact.
-You can ensure greater performance of your wood floor by taking careful steps to understand the following elements of your wood floor:
+Not all wood is created equal; that is a simple fact.
+In addition to the environmental concerns we’ll discuss below, you can expect better performance from your new wood floor by taking careful steps to understand the following prior to making the final selection:

-- Where is the wood cut from the tree?
+- Where is the wood cut from within the tree?

 - How is the wood dried?